Boycott: NBA playoff games called off amid player protest - WHIZ News

 Called off: Games between Milwaukee and Orlando, Houston and Oklahoma City and the Los Angeles Lakers and Portland.
 The NBA said all three games would be rescheduled, yet did not say when.

 And the reverberations quickly moved into Major League Baseball and the WNBA.
-The Milwaukee Brewers and Cincinnati Reds reportedly decided not to play as scheduled Wednesday and WNBA players also are not playing three regular season games in Bradenton, Florida.
+The Milwaukee Brewers’ home game with the Cincinnati Reds was called off, by player decision, and other MLB teams were considering similar moves.
+WNBA players are not playing their three regular-season games scheduled for Wednesday in Bradenton, Florida.

 The dramatic series of moves began when the Bucks — the NBA’s team from Wisconsin, a state rocked in recent days by the shooting by police of Jacob Blake, a Black man — didn’t take the floor for their playoff game against the Magic.
 The teams were set to begin Game 5 of their series shortly after 4 p.m., with the Bucks needing a win to advance to the second round.

 Players had been discussing boycotting games in the bubble after the shooting of Blake in Kenosha, Wisconsin.
-More discussions among players on teams still in the bubble were scheduled Wednesday, presumably on how — or if — to go forward with the season, but even before that the Bucks apparently decided they would act.
+Players and coaches in the bubble were invited to a meeting Wednesday to discuss how — or if — to go forward with the season.

+Bucks guard Sterling Brown, who has a federal lawsuit pending against the city of Milwaukee alleging he was targeted because he was Black and that his civil rights were violated in January 2018 when officers used a stun gun on him after a parking violation, and teammate George Hill read a statement when the team emerged from its locker room nearly 3-1/2 hours after its game was to begin.

 “We fully support our players and the decision they made,” Bucks owners Marc Lasry, Wes Edens and Jamie Dinan said in a joint statement.
 “Although we did not know beforehand, we would have wholeheartedly agreed with them.
 The only way to bring about change is to shine a light on the racial injustices that are happening in front of us.
 Our players have done that and we will continue to stand alongside them and demand accountability and change.”